jtiosue/jtiosue.github.io/pages/physics/the-scalar-propagator.md

 {% include post-header.md %}

 (21 May 2021) In this post, we will derive the Feynman propagator for a real scalar field.
 Much of the discussion of course generalizes to complex scalar fields, and to other types of fields.
-Please note that I will use the metric convension $(+,-,-,-)$ throughout this post.
+Please note that I will use the metric convention $(+,-,-,-)$ throughout this post.

 The propagator is a Green's function, and there are various choices such as the retarded, advanced, and Feynman propagators.
 For a more complete discussion on these topics, see e.g. [here](https://www.desy.de/~jlouis/Vorlesungen/QFTI10/QFTI.pdf) and [here](https://en.wikipedia.org/wiki/Propagator#Scalar_propagator).
 People have different definitions of propagators, and different interpretations of what they do.
 Ultimately, though, I think the simplest way to understand them is by defining the Feynman propagator as

 $$D(x-y) = \bra 0 T\cbargs{\phi(x) \phi(y)} \ket 0$$

-and noting that due to Wick's theorem such an object shows up everywhere in perturbation theory.
+and noting that due to [Wick's theorem](https://en.wikipedia.org/wiki/Wick%27s_theorem) such an object shows up everywhere in perturbation theory.
 Hopefully I'm not missing something major, but I don't really think there is too much more to it than that.

 ## The classical field